patrickhaahr/speech-app/README.md

 ## Usage

-1. Open the app on your mobile device
+1. Launch the app on your device
 2. Press the "Start Recording" button to begin recording your speech
 3. Speak clearly into the microphone
 4. Press "Stop Recording" when finished
 5. The app will process your speech and display the corresponding sign language animation

+## Technical Stack

+- **Frontend**:
+  - React Native
+  - TypeScript
+  - Tailwind CSS (via NativeWind)
+  - Axios for API requests
+  - Expo AV for audio recording

+- **Backend**:
+  - Node.js with Express
+  - TypeScript
+  - Azure Speech Services SDK
+  - CORS middleware
+  - Environment variables management

 ## Adding New Animations